 The three-day event, designed to further boost para triathlon in the region, follows the decision to host the 2021 and 2022 Para Triathlon World Championships in Abu Dhabi.

-Participants from Lebanon, Kuwait, Jordan, Kyrgyzstan, UAE and Saudi Arabia attended the event, and included those wanting to get a certification in para triathlon coaching, as well as athletes looking to improve their training techniques, learn about equipment, classification and how to get involved in international competition.
+Participants from the Lebanon, Kuwait, Jordan, Kyrgyzstan, UAE and Saudi Arabia attended the event, and included those wanting to get a certification in para triathlon coaching, as well as athletes looking to improve their training techniques, learn about equipment, classification and how to get involved in international competition.